 You may want to look for a pet door with a frame that matches the color of the door or wall you mount it into.

-Our expert, Nicole, has a tip for kitten or puppy parents: "Consider your pet's size when full grown when shopping for a door — you don’t want to have to install a new one in just four months."
+Our expert, Nicole, has a tip for kitten or puppy parents: "Consider your pet's size when full grown when looking for a door — you don’t want to have to install a new one in just four months."

-You can find electronic pet doors that slide up as your pet approaches ,and down again once she's safely through the door.
+You can find electronic pet doors that slide up as your pet approaches, and down again once she's safely through the door.
 These are usually collar-activated.

 Look out for weatherproof pet doors that won't leak or become easily damaged in extreme weather.